The Easiest Way to Succeed Online!™

 • Demonstrate Your Reputation and Stability — Talk about your track record and past successes.
 Cite number of years in the business, number of employees, the size of your operation, number of warehouses, number of plants, number of offices, annual sales, profits, reputation.
 This is usually done on a separate "about the company" page.

-• Use Illustrations — Help customers visulaize how your service works or is put together and why this makes it better.
+• Use Illustrations — Help customers visualize how your service works or is put together and why this makes it better.

 • Use Comparisons — If your product or service clearly beats the competition, you can include comparisons, as long as they can be supported by documentation (i.e. specifications taken from competitors' brochures).

-Creating a sense of urgency is one more tactic that can help your website's sales pages do what they're mean to do… Generate sales!
+Creating a sense of urgency is one more tactic that can help your website's sales pages do what they're meant to do… Generate sales!

-Give your prospects a reason to call or register or e-mail now, rather than leter.
-If you can only take on a limited number of assignments, and you take on new clients on a first come, first serve basis, say so.
+Give your prospects a reason to call, or register, or e-mail now, rather than later.
+If you can only take on a limited number of assignments, and you take on new clients on a first-come, first-serve basis, say so.

 Thank you for visiting Kethyr Solutions.
 Please let us know how we may serve you better!